(Angel Has Fallen 2019), Gerard Butler, Lionsgate Movies

 Now that there may not be a betrayal story after all, I’m still looking forward to finding out just how different this will be compared to The Best Man.

-Whatever the similarities and differences, I’m sure that Girls Trip will be good because The Best Man (1999) and The Best Man Holiday (2013)were very well done.
+Whatever the similarities and differences, I’m sure that Girls Trip will be good because The Best Man (1999) and The Best Man Holiday (2013)were fun.

 Bad Moms (2016), Kristen Bell, Milla Kunis, Katherine Hahn

-Bad Moms is unfunny because much of the story and plenty of the jokes were lazy cliches.
+Bad Moms is unfunny to me because much of the story and plenty of the jokes were lazy cliches.
 Elements of the narrative and character development were simply unconvincing.
 So much so that I found myself wondering just how committed all the people involved in the movie really were to making it the best version it could have been.
-For example, were there budget and timing restrictions that meant it wasn’t possible to shoot or edit a more believable version of the emotional journeys and transformations of any of the characters?
-My frustration peaked at seeing the shift in Kristen Bell’s Kiki character.
-‘REALLY? is all I could think and say out loud.
+I mean, were there budget and timing restrictions that meant it wasn’t possible to shoot or edit a more believable version of the emotional journeys and transformations of any of the characters?
+My frustration piqued at seeing the shift in Kristen Bell’s Kiki character.
+‘REALLY?’ is all I could think and, say out loud.

-I’m not a mother so that may be the reason I laughed exactly zero times.
+I’m not a mother, so that may be part of the reason I laughed exactly zero times.
 Actually, I laughed one or two times.
-The most memorable one being thanks to a one liner delivered by Martha Stewart.
+The most memorable one was thanks to a one-liner delivered by Martha Stewart.
 But that really is it.

 Watch it?
 Er… sure, if only so you can let me know whether I’m completely mad or as sane as can be.